jj-javascript/Daily-Trivia-App/README.md

 # Daily Trivia App

-A full-stack Node.js and Express web application that allows users to keep track of all of their important connections as they build their network.
+A full-stack Node.js and Express web application that allows users to practice their trivia skills on a daily basis.

 ## [Live Demo](https://daily-trivia-app.onrender.com/)